looppoint/looppoint.github.io/docs/index.md

 ---
-title: Bulma Clean Theme
+title: LoopPoint and ELFies
-subtitle: This is the demo site for Bulma Clean Theme
+subtitle: Information about how to use the tools
 layout: page
 callouts: home_callouts
 show_sidebar: true